Applying for Scholarships

 - 10% other circumstances

-The following are dates on which Lilly Endowment Community Scholarship interviews will be held.
-There will be NO ALTERNATE DATES made available.
+The following are dates on which Lilly Endowment Community Scholarship interviews will be held in fall 2023.
+Please note there will be NO ALTERNATE DATES made available.

 - Clay County interviews: TBD